 A treatment program may include medication management, cognitive behavioral therapy, support groups, recreational activities and family therapy.
 Treatment professionals typically design a rehab plan to address an individual's specific needs.
 A rehab plan may also include assistance with employment, housing and social connections.
 This multifaceted approach can help people handle the most stressful areas of their lives so that they are in a better position to focus on recovery.

-If you or someone you love could benefit from addictions treatment or assistance with buprenorphine withdrawal, please complete the form or call 1-888-658-5242.
+If you or someone you love could benefit from addictions treatment or assistance with buprenorphine withdrawal, please complete the form or call 1-888-935-1318 Who Answers?.
 This national hotline is confidential and free to call.